apache/lucene/lucene/MIGRATE.md

 ### OpenNLP dependency upgrade

 [Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
-To migrate you will need to update any deprecated OpenNLP methods that you may be using and be running on Java 17.
+To migrate you will need to update any deprecated OpenNLP methods that you may be using.

 ### IndexWriter requires a parent document field in order to use index sorting with document blocks (GITHUB#12829)